-Students will be asked to engage with the siginificance of images and representations of women proliferated through literature.
-These representations provide or question role models, perpetuate or problematise stereotypical versions of feminine goals and aspirations.
-Furthermore, emphasis will be placed on close readings of the various works, and students will be asked to pay close attention to cultural differences and variations, and to examine how the conceptions and representations of love and desire changed in the course of time.
+Students will be asked to engage with the significance of images and representations of women and men proliferated through literature.
+These representations provide or question role models and perpetuate or problematise stereotypical versions of female/male goals and aspirations.
+Furthermore, emphasis will be placed on close readings of the selected literary works, on cultural differences and variations, and on how conceptions of sex and gender are changing in the course of time.

 Method of assessment

 Essay 2 (3,000 words) – 60%